 Procedure To File A Complaint Against An Advertiser

 Any Hoof Trimmers Association, Inc. member or newsletter subscriber may file a complaint against an advertiser for misconduct prejudicial to the best interests of the Association.
 The complaint must be made in writing, with the complainant’s signature, address and telephone number, and filed with the Executive Director.
-The Executive Director shall promptly send a copy of the complaint by registered mail to the Association’s Editorial Committee and to the advertiser.
+The Executive Director shall promptly send a copy of the complaint via electronic mail or by registered mail to the Association’s Editorial Committee and to the advertiser.

 The advertiser shall have the opportunity to respond in writing within six weeks of receipt of the complaint.
-The Committee may then by a majority vote of those present suspend the advertiser from advertising privileges indefinitely, if its advertising no longer meets the Association’s standards as set forth in the Newsletter Advertising Policy.
-Immediately after the Committee reaches a decision, the Executive Director shall notify in writing each of the parties and the Association’s Executive Board of the Committee’s decision and penalty, if any.
-The advertiser has the right to redeem his/herself in the future and the Committee reserves the right to hear testimony and see evidence to the fact, and reinstate advertising privileges.
+The Committee may then by a majority vote of those present determine the appropriate action for the situation ranging from dismissing the complaint up to and including suspension of the advertiser from advertising privileges indefinitely if its advertising no longer meets the Association’s standards as set forth in the Advertising and Mailing Policy.
+Immediately after the Committee reaches a decision, the Executive Director shall notify in writing each of the parties and the Association’s Executive Board of the Committee’s decision.
+The advertiser has the right to request reconsideration and relief of penalty in the future.The Committee reserves the right to hear testimony and see evidence to support the request and reinstate advertising privileges.